 Anyway, the short is centered on a childlike Porky Pig, who, uninterested in learning about the Pledge of Allegiance, lies down for a nap.
-He is then confronted by a vision of Uncle Sam
+He is then confronted by a vision of Uncle Sam, who proceeds to explain to Porky a history of Colonial America, The American Revolution, and the expansion to the Old West, with an allusion to Abraham Lincoln at the end and an excerpt from the Gettysburg Address.
+When Porky wakes up he is so enthusiastic about his country that he recites the entire pledge by heart.

-This short can be found, restored, on Looney Tunes Golden Collection Vol. 2
+This short can be found, restored, on Looney Tunes Golden Collection Vol. 2.
+It is notably one of The 100 Greatest Looney Tunes.

 - Foreshadowing: Patrick Henry's challenge of "Give me liberty or give me death!" is then half-transparent against a cannon firing.